nzzdev/Storytelling-Styleguide/pages/style/elections.md

 All graphics produced for elections should be done in Q. In the case that custom colors should be added to a Q graphic, please see the color assignments on the [color page](colors).

 ## Executive Election
+For candidate images, please contact someone from the editorial photo/web production staff with the names of the candidates.
+All portraits should be color with the backgrounds removed.
+To prepare the images in Q, there is a Sketch template file in the folder for Executive Election Q Tool.
 ```image
 plain: true
 span: 6